 While it isn’t usually a medical necessity to get a ridge augmentation for anything outside of implants, it can be more pleasing aesthetically.
 If you do want implants, however, it may be necessary to hold the abutments for your implant.
 We do a bone graft to add height and width to your tooth’s socket.
 We will cut open the gum tissue, put the bone graft on top of your jaw, then take the gum tissue and pull it back over your jaw and the new bone piece.
 We then stitch it up, and allow it to heal up and fuse together.
 Once the healing is complete, your new bone will be able to support a dental implant.

-For more information on ridge augmentations, or to find out if you need one to be able to have dental implants, give us a call today at (210) 598-8933.
+For more information on ridge augmentations, or to find out if you need one to be able to have dental implants, contact us.